On the use of ordered factors as explanatory variables: A method for choosing scores

 Yet another construction is the $\mathrm{sinh}$--$\mathrm{arcsinh}$ distribution introduced more recently by \cite{jone:pews:2009}.
 This is based on the transformation

-where $\eps$ is a real parameter which regulates skewness, with sign in agreement with the one of $\eps$, and $\delta$ is a positive parameter which regulates tailweight.
+where $\eps$ is a real-valued parameter which regulates skewness, with sign in agreement with the one of $\eps$, and $\delta$ is a positive parameter which regulates tailweight.
+When $\eps=0$ and $\delta=1$, \ref{e:sinh-arcsinh} reduces to $Y=Z$.
 A convenient feature of \ref{e:sinh-arcsinh} is that it can generate both lighter tails than the normal (if $\delta>1$) and heavier ones (if $\delta<1$).

 While the $S_{U}$, the $g$-and-$h$ and the $\mathrm{sinh}$--$\mathrm{arcsinh}$ families appear to be suitable for our purposes, there is no compelling reason for their choice.
-In specific problems, other families of distributions could possibly exhibit a preferable behaviour.
+In specific problems, other families of distributions could possibly be preferable.

+A reviewer of this paper has suggested considering the Beta family because of its high flexibility as the parameters vary.
+Use of the Beta distribution had indeed been explored in an early stage of this project, but the outcome was disappointing.
+The reason of the unsuccess seemed to be linked to the bounded support of the distribution, while the extemal classes of the factors typically call for wide ranges of the quantiles.
+The issue of restricted range of the distribution cannot be overcome by considering an arbitrary range $(a, b)$, say, instead of $(0,1)$, regarding $(a,b)$ as additional parameters, for the same reason that has excluded the location and scale parameters for the distributions mentioned above.

+Another interesting suggestion was to allow that some of the quantiles of $Q$ coincide, so that two or more factor levels could effectively collapse into one, a situation which may be appropriate in some cases.
+Technically, this extension means removing the condition that $Q$ is strictly monotonic.
+To achieve this situation, we can consider a transformation distribution obtained as a mixture of a point mass and a continuous distribution.
+This formulation is interesting, and deserves to be examined in future developments, but for the present presentation we focus on the simpler situation of strictly monotonic transformations, corresponding to preservation of distinct levels of the factor.